YumingChang02/PP-final/README.md

   - filename
   - exposure
   - 1/shutter_speed
+  - number of images in the folder ( at the very first line )

 This is an example for `image_list.txt`:

 ```
+10
 # Filename   exposure 1/shutter_speed
 DSC_0058.png 32        0.03125
 DSC_0059.png 16        0.0625